 The plan acknowledges extreme events, such as tsunami, hurricane, and mesoscale eddy, can severely impact the lifecycle of maintenance efforts at Sugar Cove.
 Given the severe nature of the 2015 -2016 winter El Nino, a truncated lifecycle for the first maintenance effort was not unexpected.
+The quick turnaround of maintenance effort #2 allowed the beach to begin to stabilize; however, the consequent sand supply issues resulted in a four-year gap in maintenance efforts.
+Efforts #3 and #4 have assisted in restoring the minimum sand volume required to stabilize the beach in Sugar Cove, though annual efforts would likely be needed bring the littoral sand volume back to optimum levels.

-7.7 Effectiveness of Material Placement
+8.9 Effectiveness of Material Placement

-Photo documentation presented in 6.1.2 and 6.2.2 and depicts the conditions before and immediately after placement of berm maintenance sand.
+Photo documentation presented in 7.1.2 and 7.2.2 depicts the conditions before and immediately after placement of berm maintenance sand.
 The only change in conditions on the beach was in the area where sand was placed.
 The berm in this area was elevated by the placed sand.
-The berm maintenance efforts restored elevations along the western two-thirds of the beach berm and within the County of Maui beach access path (Only Maintenance #1).
-Both the berm and the access path were being utilized by members of the public upon completion of placement activities.
+The berm maintenance efforts restored elevations along the full length of the beach berm and within the County of Maui beach access path (Only Maintenance #1 and #4).
+Both the berm and the access path were being utilized by members of the public during maintenance and upon completion of placement activities.

-8. BEST MANAGEMENT PRACTICES PLAN
+9. BEST MANAGEMENT PRACTICES PLAN